 Far from doom and gloom, the move to online learning has brought about a way for us to reconsider what education can look like over the next decade.
 Embracing aspects of e-learning in education for younger students as well as older ones means that schools will be able to equip their students to better navigate the modern world.

 Get in touchto learn more about Lumin PDF's

 COVID-19 and its impact on teachers

-It is commonly acknowledged that teaching has become more and more complex in the last few decades due to the shifting understanding of what a teacher is.
-A teacher is no longer seen as someone who lectures learners with a blackboard and stick of chalk, but an individual expected to inspire and foster a lifelong love of learning to all students in their care.
-While imparting knowledge, we also want them to facilitate self-directed learning, while developing sensitive and well-adjusted members of society that have their emotional needs tended to.
+It is commonly acknowledged that teaching has become more and more complex in the last few decades.
+Rather than someone who stands at a blackboard with a stick of chalk, a teacher is now seen as someone who is expected to inspire and foster a lifelong love of learning to all students in their care.

 It is also expected of teachers that they keep up to date with current technologies and pedagogies, employing the most modern and exciting methods to capture the attention of learners with increasingly shrinking attention spans.
 Despite being tough work, many teachers love their job and find it intensely rewarding.